 Read the following posts to learn how to make your own pectin.
 Pay attention to canning instructions and suggestions on how to determine the quantity of homemade pectin you should use in something like blackberry jam.

-- How to Make Pectin from Apples from A Farm Girl in the Making.
+- How to Make Natural Pectin Powder from Apples from us here at Homestead Lady.

 - Homemade Citrus Pectin from Spruce Eats.